 It’s possible to lose precious muscle mass, slow your metabolism or form deficiencies.
 Unfortunately, there’s a high probability of the weight returning once you go off your diet.
 Remember, weight loss is a lifestyle change and not a trend.

 We hope having the calorie deficit explained makes it easier to take on the challenge.
 To make a success of the calorie deficit, you will need to change what you eat.
-Make nutritious meals with quality, whole foods to get fiber and vitamins.
+Make nutritious meals with quality, whole foods to get fibre and vitamins.

 Eat more green veggies, skinless chicken, fish, turkey, and eggs.
 You, also, want to avoid white bread and processed foods because they are very high in calories.